Lifestyle Brands…All the Buzz in Fashion and Beauty Marketing

 The breadth of her offering is vast yet everything reflects her personal sense of style as well as her own life, with the goal of “decorating the consumer from head to toe and her house from floor to ceiling.”
 And the results to date are impressive, with key retailers like Neiman Marcus, Saks Fifth Avenue and Bergdorf Goodman giving high marks to her fresh approach –– attracting new and younger customers to her fold.

 For businesses desiring lifestyle brand status, even Aerin Lauder followed some key steps that serve as good lessons learned:

 Establishing, and more importantly, growing a great lifestyle brand takes commitment, financial backing and vision.
-Will you be the next great lifestyle brand?
+Will your fashion brand or beauty brand be the next great lifestyle brand?